 top of page

 Corruption, either, might not exist within the intentions of an animal.
-If they commit something bad, they do not necessarily do so for the sake of being bad, but for either following their socially-unaccepted instincts or for not being disciplined enough, but probably not for the sake of being corrupt and dysfunctional.
+If they commit something bad, they do not necessarily do so for the sake of being bad, but for either following their socially-unaccepted instincts, or for not being disciplined enough.
+It's not for the sake of being corrupt and dysfunctional.
+An untrained dog may cause much harm to your house, but dogs are good hearted by nature.
+It's written in their genes, to be good.
+But it doesn't mean they can't commit small-time bad actions unintentionally.
+The same could be with many pets.

 Cats, for example, don't ruin sofas for the sake of destruction, but for the sake of expressing their instincts.
 Thus, even if their deeds are bad, animals surely don't do so for the sake of being evil, and so the intention at hand should be understood.

-And indeed one of our many achievements as humanity is that we have built a world where in many parts of it, the precursor law of the fittest surviving the most, is non-existent, as there are governments that are willing to raise the tax percentage for the sake of providing welfare to the more unfortunate.
+And indeed one of our many achievements as humanity is that we have built a world where in many parts of it, the precursor law of the fittest surviving the most, is non-existent.
+That's because there are governments that are willing to raise the tax percentage for the sake of providing welfare to the more unfortunate.

-This is to show that the law of the survival of the fittest is not as dominant in human society as in the animal kingdom, and thus not necessarily a proper justification for humans as for animals, as animals in the wilderness don't have governments.
+This is to show that the law of the survival of the fittest, originally coined by philosopher Herbert Spencer, is not as dominant in human society as in the animal kingdom.
+Thus, not necessarily a proper justification for humans as for animals, as animals in the wilderness don't have these large scale organizations capable of providing welfare to their own members.

 Nazi Germany itself was built on extreme conformity, and nowadays it is considered one of the most evil political entities to have ever existed.
 Such an entity with the equivalent degree of evil in the animal kingdom, is unlikely to have ever existed.